-It's Halloween season, the traditional time of year to get your scare on, and the 13th scariest attraction in America (yes, there are apparently people who keep track of these things) has come to Pleasanton.
+It's Halloween season, the traditional time of year to get your scare on, and the 13th scariest attraction in America (yes, there are apparently people who keep track of these things) has come to the Tri-Valley.

-The Pirates of Emerson has, puns intended, sailed to the Alameda County Fairgrounds, where it's weighed anchor until Halloween night.
+The Pirates of Emerson has, puns intended, sailed to the Alameda County Fairgrounds in Pleasanton, where it has weighed anchor until Halloween night.

 What do pirates have to do with Emerson?
 Not much, according to Chief Bogeyman Brian Fields, who runs the show.

 Fields said the whole idea came from his Halloweens growing up in Fremont, when he and his friends on -- you guessed it -- Emerson Street started a tradition of scaring neighborhood kids.
 One thing led to another, and 19 years ago, Fields and his parents, Karl and Patty, opened "Pirates of Emerson -- Haunting Fields."
 It's a bit of an inside joke: Are the fields the location or the family?

 At $25 a person at the Fairgrounds, more for add-ons like a speed pass or munions (coupons for side attractions like a misfortune teller's booth and "carnevil" booths), along with $8 for parking, it's not cheap.
 Discounts are available online at PiratesofEmerson.com, which, by the way, has some cool animations.

 The haunting fields are actually six separate haunted houses and other attractions, including a maze and the carnevil booths, and there's a lot to do to get it all ready on any given night.
 In addition to making sure everything is working right, Fields said, "I've got 60, 70 people I've got to get into costume and made up every night."

 Fields has another worry -- the Giants.
 While he wants them to do well, he's concerned that people may end up staying home to watch the post season games and not come out.
 So far, he said, "Pirates" is doing well.